iqhome/unigw/README.md

 ## Universal Gateway

 The RPi based device is a gateway between your [IQRF DPA][iqrfdpa] wireless network and your custom application.
-The Universal Gateway is simplify the development process with IQRF networks.
+The Universal Gateway is designed for simplify the development process with IQRF networks.

 ## unid
 The unid daemon services: